oclipa/csharp-cheat-sheet/README.md

 <div id="interview-extensions">
   <button type="button" class="collapsible">+ Extension Methods
      <code class="ex">
-Allow additional methods to be injected into existing element at runtime.
+Allow additional methods to be injected into existing element at run-time.
 Must be static, with the type to which it should be applied identified by the first parameter, which must be preceeded by the 'this' keyword.
     </code>